edgeforce/gcc/gcc/config/ia64/predicates.md

 ;; True if OP is valid as a base register in a reg + offset address.
 ;; ???
 Should I copy the flag_omit_frame_pointer and cse_not_expected
-;; checks from pa.cc basereg_operand as well?
+;; checks from pa basereg_operand as well?
 Seems to be OK without them ;; in test runs.
 (define_predicate "basereg_operand"
   (match_operand 0 "register_operand")